daweim0/Just-some-image-features/README.md

-# Some Possibly Overkill Image Features
+# Some In-progress Possibly Overkill Dense Image Features

 This code trains dense image features then computes optical flow and image correspondence using them (dense features are a primary goal, optical flow is just a metric).
-It was heavily built out of Yu Xiang's project [DA-RNN](https://github.com/yuxng/DA-RNN).
+It was built out of Yu Xiang's code base [DA-RNN](https://github.com/yuxng/DA-RNN).

+This project is by no means done.
+I started it while spending the summer after freshman year in the University of Washington's Robotics and State Estimation Lab and stopped working on it when classes started.
+Hopefully I'll come back to it some day.

 Testing data and a trained model can be downloaded [here](https://drive.google.com/file/d/0B0ANYo6Rw6Jxci04WC1lZWFlOG8/view?usp=sharing).

-This hopefully won't become the dumping ground of a dead thing.

 ### Setup Instructions